 2. Revisit your childhood: Childhood was a time when playtime was compulsory (for most of us) because it’s considered fundamental to a child’s psychological development.
 Genetic studies show that our preferences for fun are mostly inborn, and our “funprint” remains consistent into adulthood.
 Childhood is a perfect reference point.

-Sit down and make a list of things you enjoyed doing as a kid, paying particular attention to activities in which you could lose yourself completely.
+Make a list of things you enjoyed doing as a kid, paying particular attention to activities in which you could lose yourself completely.
 Additionally, look for patterns in those fun times—were you playing with others or alone?
 Were you mostly outdoors or indoors?
 Did it involve objects, words, or other creative elements?
-Use these guideposts to direct your choices in career and recreational activities.

 3. Create your own play kit: When I was a kid, I had a small room, affectionately called my “toy room,” where I stored all my toys—stuffed animals, Barbie dolls, glow bugs, trolls, and other trinkets.
 The adult equivalent of that could be a cabinet or a drawer where you stockpile items for times when you need a break from work or when you just need to have some fun.

 What you include in your “toy room” will be based on your responses to the exercise on what you find fun.
 Some things you can include are coloring books, Play-Doh, LEGO, playing cards, board games, jigsaw puzzles, origami kits, and sticker collections.
-You could even create a playlist of songs that take you back to your childhood that you can listen to as you play.
+You could even create a playlist of songs that take you back to your childhood.

 5. Surround yourself with fun people: Emotions are contagious, and you mirror the energy you get from others.
 If you want to feel more spontaneous, carefree, and laugh more, be around those who embody those qualities.
 You could also hang out with children who innately know how to have fun.
 Whether you spend time with kids of your own, a niece or nephew, or while volunteering at a children’s organization, when you become their playmate, they’ll take you with them on their adventures into their imaginary worlds, awakening that part in you.